Zirias/clang-libdos/README.md

 my [cursedsnake game](https://github.com/Zirias/cursedsnake) to compile to a working `.COM` file.
 Just for fun.

+## How to use?

+See the Makefile in this repository.
+As *link time optimizations* currently break your code, the only way is to compile all `libdos` source files together with your own source files in a single compiler run.
+(Don't forget `.COM` is limited to 64KB - `0x100`.
+Linking object files without *link time optimizations* therefore isn't really an option.)

+**Important**: `core.c` **must** be the first source file on your `clang` commandline.
+It contains the startup code and as `.COM` doesn't have any headers, whatever comes first in the binary will be executed at startup.

+If you don't need commandline arguments in your program (so, if your main function is declared `int main(void)`), pass `-DNOARGV` to save a few bytes in the startup code.

 ## Footnotes

  - [1] The `Linux` kernel uses `GCC` for its bootcode.
 They came up with a big